emilyjennings/register-your-kid/README.md

 * Courses have a title, age group, start_time, foreign keys for teachers and parents (then can parents have many classes?)

 12.23.18
-Got the login and sessions working, nested forms to associate kids with the parent users.
+Got the login and sessions working, nested forms to associate kids with the parent users on login.

 To do:
 * Let parents sign their kids up for classes through a nested route.
 They get a form with checkboxes to pick which kids are in the classes, and then the course is submitted.
 If this is too complicated with extra nested forms, then just let the parent sign up for classes in general, and view them in /parent/id/courses/show.
 The classes need to be associated with parents through parent_id attributes.